p-quic/p-quic.github.io/_pages/_getting_started.md

 A lot of logs should be shown, but in the last lines of the client, you should see that the connection successfully completed without error.
 Great!

-# Compiling your first plugin
+## Compiling your first plugin

 Now that the base implementation works well, let's modify it a little such that it protects the exchanged data with Forward Erasure Correction.
 The `fec` plugin exactly does this, but first of all, we need to compile it into eBPF code.

 For the compilation process, you need clang-6.0 and llc-6.0.
 You can install them by following the process at https://apt.llvm.org/.
 More recent versions might work, but in this case you need to modify the CLANG and LLC variables in the `Makefile`s in the plugin source code folders.
-Then, you can compile the `fec` plugin as follow.
+Then, you can compile the `fec` plugin as follows.

 {% highlight bash %}
 $ cd working_dir/pquic